Functional requirements decomposition in set-based design: Introduction

+To tackle uncertainty and ambiguity, one of the most effective approaches is to formalize.
+However, there has been limited formal guidance in the SBD literature on how to define, reason, and narrow sets while improving the level of abstraction of the design \citep{dullen2021survey,specking2018literature}.
+Therefore, we propose a four-step method in this paper that applies set-based reasoning to, systematically and formally define, reason, and narrow the sets, eventually decomposing the functional requirements into sub-requirements.
+Specifically, this paper has two main objectives: \begin{enumerate} \item Creating a formal method to decompose functional requirements based on SBD principles to tackle ambiguity and uncertainty in requirements decomposition. \item Ensuring Objective 1 supports parallel development, i.e., autonomy among lower-level design teams. \end{enumerate}

+For Objective 1, in addition to addressing a fundamental challenge in requirements generation, our method makes two significant contributions to the SBD literature:
-Furthermore, the proposed process makes two additional contributions to the SBD literature.
-First, most SBD approaches formulate the functional requirements as the ranges of the elements in the performance spaces.
-Such a formulation applies to many mechanical components at lower levels.
-However, for systems at higher levels, the function is usually defined as a transformation between the inputs and outputs.
-Accordingly, the functional requirements have to be defined as a mapping between the ranges of the inputs and the outputs.
-Our process focuses on the latter formulation as we focus on the requirements development of complex systems.
-Therefore, the proposed process solves a different problem than most current SBD approaches and is a complement to the current SBD literature.

-Second, according to Eckert et al. \cite{eckert2019design}, there are two ways to address uncertainties: ``buffer'' as ``the portion of parameter values that compensates for uncertainties'', and ``excess'' as ``the value over, and above, any allowances for uncertainties.''
-The current SBD literature does not make explicit distinctions between buffer and excess when addressing the uncertainties and hence lacks specificity in their robustness claims.
-In our process, buffer and excess are addressed with a clear distinction in their respective steps, where buffer is practiced to reduce the controllable uncertainties, and excess is practiced to accommodate the possibility of an under-estimated initial characterization of the uncertainty.
+\begin{enumerate} \item Most SBD approaches formulate functional requirements as ranges within performance spaces, which is applicable to many mechanical components.
+However, for higher-level systems that may involve a collection of mechanical systems as well as software and other types of components, functions are typically defined as generic transformations between inputs and outputs.
+Accordingly, functional requirements must be defined as mappings between input and output ranges.
+Our method focuses on this latter formulation, addressing requirements development for complex systems and complementing existing SBD literature. \item In the design community there are two ways to address uncertainties \citep{eckert2019design}: ``buffer'' (the portion of parameter values that compensates for uncertainties) and ``excess'' (the value over and above any allowances for uncertainties).
+The current SBD literature does not explicitly distinguish between buffer and excess when addressing uncertainties, lacking specificity in robustness claims.
+Our method clearly distinguishes between buffer and excess in their respective steps, where buffer is used to reduce controllable uncertainties, and excess accommodates the possibility of underestimated initial uncertainties. \end{enumerate}